Fa2bio/Isbn-Api/README.md

 ## <a name="what-is-it"></a>What is it?

-- This API queries a book through ISBN-10 or ISBN-13 code and returns some of his foremost information.
+- This API queries a book through ISBN-10 or ISBN-13 code and returns a Json with the some of his foremost information of that book.
 - The base url that this api consumes is https://www.googleapis.com/books/v1/volumes?q=isbn:{isbn}

 ## <a name="requirements"></a>Requirements